collaborativebioinformatics/imavirus/README.md

 For EBV, ENCODE data from lymphoblasrtoid cell lines may not have EBV metadata.

 Tg26 HIV transgenic mouse RNA-seq data will be used to evaluate insertion sites from RNA-seq.
+The accession for the pNL4-3 used to make the Tg26 mouse is GenBank:AF324493.2.

 ## Results